 A crown replaces the entire visible tooth.
 The natural tooth is shaped and shaved down to a small post, and a custom-made crown is fitted over that post.
 If the natural tooth is lost, a crown can be fitted over a dental implant to restore chewing function and aesthetic appearance.
 Inlays and onlays are used when the natural tooth can be preserved.
 An inlay is fitted completely inside the natural “cup” of the tooth.
 An onlay covers some of the top tooth surfaces.
 Like crowns, they are custom made for each person.

 There are specialized cosmetic dentists who perform “smile makeovers”.
 The results are often dramatic.
-Your results will depend on where your smile starts and to what treatments you are willing to commit.
+Your results will depend on where your smile starts and what treatments you are willing to commit to.

-CariFree products can help interrupt the disease process a number of ways, preventing the cavities from ever forming.
-The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries causing bacteria.
+CariFree products can help interrupt the disease process a number of ways, preventing cavities from ever forming.
+The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries-causing bacteria.
 The high pH from the CariFree system also protects tooth enamel from having minerals dissolved away in acidic conditions.
-The products contain nano hydroxyapatite which the teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
+The products contain nano hydroxyapatite, which the teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
 Xylitol, a natural, non-nutritive sweetener, has several dental benefits.
 It makes bacteria less able to stick together in a tough to remove biofilm.
-Caries causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
+Caries-causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
 So, the bacteria starve to death while eating xylitol.